vegaprotocol/specs/protocol/0067-KEYS-key_management.md

 The alternative is that the individual signatures have a timestamp using the hash of the last ETH block, and the block number used for the different components of the multisig must be 'close to each other'; this would also prevent a pre-singing attack.
-This, however, would add $10+ of gas cost for each validator, as now each singature would be different and need to be hashed individually).
+This, however, would add $10+ of gas cost for each validator, as now each signature would be different and need to be hashed individually).